fgauna12/fgauna12.github.io/_posts/2020-01-21-what-azure-is-not-great-at.md

 * Create a release pipeline that copies files to Azure Blob Storage.
 * If you're using a CDN, you might want to purge the CDN too.

-It's not a terrible amount of work and I'll probably write a blog post on how to do it in the future. **But**, when compared to how easy it is to do with Netlify, it's very cumbersome and painful.
+It's not a terrible amount of work and I'll probably write a blog post on how to do it in the future. **But**, when compared to how easy it is to do with Netlify, it takes a **lot** more time.

 With the power of open source and Netlify, you can pick a starter template, create a pipeline, and push to your new Netlify-hosted website in less than 5 minutes.
 In my experience, it's mind-blowing fast and absurd how much easier it is than putting the pieces together on Azure.
 Also, Netlify is free.